LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 4. (**Required**) In your Xcode project settings, navigate to the **Build Phases** tab, and do the following:

    1. Under **Copy Bundle Resources**, make sure you have **LPMessagingSDKModels.bundle**.
-   2. Click the + button and add the script below.
-The script loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).
+   2. Click the + button and select **New Run Script Phase**.
+Add the following script, which loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).

    ```bash
    bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/LPInfra.framework/frameworks-strip.sh"